passthejoe/pujol_variations_on_aguado/README.md

 Frank Bungarten plays the Dionosio Aguado exercise and Emilio Pujol's variations at the University of Louisville in 2018. <https://www.youtube.com/watch?v=bxC5-mW5MVQ>

 Twenty Studies for the Guitar by Fernando Sor, edited by Andres Segovia.
 Hal Leonard.
-Available from Amazon: <https://www.amazon.com/Twenty-studies-guitar-Andres-Segovia/dp/0793543681>
+Available from Amazon: <https://www.amazon.com/Twenty-studies-guitar-Andres-Segovia/dp/0793543681>.
+From Guitar Salon International: <https://www.guitarsalon.com/store/p2807-fernando-sor-twenty-studies-wonline-audio.html>

 *This work is available via GitHub [under a Creative Commons license](/LICENSE.md) that precludes republishing without attribution and for commercial use.*